olehprylutskyi/spectralR/README.md

 README
 ================

-# spectralR

-Spectral visual analysis of user-defined areas
+# spectralR: Spectral reflectance visualisations for user-defined areas

 ## Description

-This code is aimed to obtain, process, and visualize spectral reflectance data for the user-defined land(water) surface classes, for visual exploring in which wavelength the classes differ.
-Input should be a shapefile with polygons of surface classes (it might be different habitat types, crops, any other things).
-The single source of spectral data are Sentinel2 L2A satellite mission optical bands pixel data so far, obtained through Google Earth Engine service.
+This package provides tools for obtaining, processing, and visualization of spectral reflectance data for the user-defined polygons of earth surface classes, allowing to explore visually in which wavelengths the classes differ.
+Input should be a shapefile with polygons of surface classes (it might be polygons of different habitat types, crops, any other things).
+As a source of spectral reflectance data we use Sentinel2 L2A satellite mission (only optical bands), obtained through Google Earth Engine service.

 The workflow depends on rgee R package, which provides a bridge between R and Python API for Google Earth Engine.
 All the operations with